whoopi24/commoncrawl-project/README.md

 Included functions:
 - train_model(crawl_dir, spacy_model)

 The main part of this function is the call of `Word2Vec()` from the `gensim` package.
-Each text corpus has been used to train one word embedding model.
+Each text corpus is used to train one word embedding model.
 The model needs a broad text corpus as input and outputs a vector representation of each word in the vocabulary of the training data.
 Hence, it is possible to predict the context from one specific word by looking at its nearest